GabeStah/gremlin-chaos-monkey/advanced-tips/index.md

 **Next Steps**

-You'll now have an EKS/Kubernetes CloudFormation stack ready for Spinnaker.
-You can now proceed with the [deployment of Spinnaker on Kubernetes][#spinnaker-kubernetes] and then [installing and using Chaos Monkey][#chaos-monkey-install].
+You now have an EKS/Kubernetes CloudFormation stack ready for Spinnaker.
+You can now proceed with the [deployment of Spinnaker on Kubernetes][#spinnaker-kubernetes], and then move on to [installing and using Chaos Monkey][#chaos-monkey-install].
+If Chaos Monkey doesn't suit all your Chaos Engineering needs check out our [Chaos Monkey Alternatives][/alternatives] chapter.

 ## How to Install Spinnaker